Silverface Amp Modifications

 Eminence GA-SC64 Vintage American Voice, "Tones of 1964 still ring true in this vintage voiced speaker by seasoned amp guru George Alessandro.
 Well balanced from top to bottom, the GA-SC64’s warm, dynamic character lends itself to vintage amps as well as modern gain and distortion.
 The traditional build materials offer warmth, dynamics, low note articulation and proper distorted harmonic content layering."

-Eminence Cannabis Rex A lot of Deluxe Reverbs run a CR and get heaps of praise.
+Eminence Cannabis Rex A lot of Deluxe Reverbs run a C Rex and get heaps of praise.
 "The Eminence Cannabis Rex guitar speaker lets your laid-back style come through.
 Clean and full, with lots of body and sparkle.
 Smokey smooth with high-end definition.
 Country, Jazz or Classical guitarists take notice."

 JBL D120F Loud, clean, efficient but heavy and adds some mids the amps needs.
 Best defense against ham fisted drummers.
 You can always find a blown one and have it reconed.